telliott99/Swift-write-ups/Closures.md

 b.sorted(by: <)      // [1, 2, 3, 4]
 ```

-We can also pass what it is admittedly a convoluted closure:
+We can also pass what is admittedly a convoluted closure:

 ``` swift
 b.sorted(by: { (x: Int, y: Int) -> (Bool) in